GRYGY1215/eGRU/README.md

 Additionally, we conducted ablation studies to demonstrate the consistently superior performance of eGRU in generating accurate forecasts while incorporating a diverse range of labeling results.

 ## Usage
 The eGRU cell and eGRU layer are implemented in PyTorch at ./models/eGRU/eGRU.py.
-Examples for eGRU cell and layer are presented as follows:
+Examples of eGRU cell and layer are presented as follows:
    ```
    # eGRU cell Example
    input = torch.randn(6, 3, 10)